 This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

-Classes will take place on Tuesdays and Thursdays, 10:30 - 11:45am, in MSCS 514, and will consist of lectures on the mathematical underpinnings of 3D design software, and "workshop classes", spent learning the use of the software and working on projects.
-We will also use the 3D printing lab, MSCS 421.
-Students in the class will have 24 hour keycard access to the lab with their university ID card.
+Classes will consist of lectures on the mathematical underpinnings of 3D design software, and "workshop classes", spent learning the use of the software and working on projects.

 We will cover a number of sections from the course text, Applied Geometry for Computer Graphics and CAD (Springer Undergraduate Mathematics Series) 2nd Edition, by Duncan Marsh.
 (The text is freely available in electronic form from library.okstate.edu.)
 We will go through parts of chapters 1-3 (transformations, homogeneous coordinates), and chapters 6-9 (Bézier curves, B-splines and surfaces).

-Homeworks will consist of standard problem sets to be handed in in class, or virtual 3D models to be handed in via D2L, or real-life 3D printed models to be handed in in class.
+Homeworks will consist of standard problem sets to be handed in in class, or virtual 3D models/animations/interactive content to be handed in via Canvas.

 One cannot effectively learn how to use a piece of software by listening to lectures.
 Rather, one should use the software.
 The modelling homework sets and projects will give concrete goals to guide exploration of the software.
 Students will also follow tutorials.